AllThingsSmitty/accessible-mega-menu/README.md

 # Accessible Mega Menu

-This demonstration shows how to implement a keyboard- and screen reader- accessible mega menu as a jQuery plugin.
+This demonstrates how to implement a keyboard- and screen reader- accessible mega menu as a jQuery plugin.
 Content for the links and text within the mega menu comes from the [Web Content Accessibility Guidelines (WCAG) 2.0](http://www.w3.org/TR/WCAG/).

 ## Keyboard Accessibility

 The accessible mega menu supports keyboard interaction modeled after the behavior described in the [WAI-ARIA Menu or Menu bar (widget) design pattern](http://www.w3.org/TR/wai-aria-practices/#menu), however it also respects users' general expectations for the behavior of links in a global navigation.
-To this end, the accessible mega menu implementation permits tab focus on each of the six top-level menu items.
+The accessible mega menu implementation permits tab focus on each of the six top-level menu items.

 * When one of the menu items has focus, pressing the `Enter` key, `Spacebar` or `Down` arrow will open the submenu panel, and pressing the `Left` or `Right` arrow key will shift focus to the adjacent menu item.
 * Links within the submenu panels are included in the tab order when the panel is open.
 Links can also be navigated with the arrow keys or by typing the first character in the link name, which speeds up keyboard navigation considerably.